abumsoo/abumsoo.github.io/about.md

 ---

 ### Who am I?
-I'm an average college student with a below average GPA studying computer science.
+I'm Bum (pronounced boom like the onomatopoeia).
+I'm pursuing a bachelor's degree in computer science.
+Why am I telling you this?
+Basically so that you can distrust everything that I write because I'm just a student.

 ### What is this page for?
 Right now, I'm putting this page up because I wanted to see how difficult it'd